 Important Note: Princeton Review’s website has an important disclaimer that you should read.
 It states that a student’s starting score must be at least 1250 to qualify for the 1400+ guarantee.

-Bottom Line: Princeton Review’s model for live instruction is superb and compliments their online study resources.
+Bottom Line: The live instruction is superb and compliments their online study resources.

 Princeton’s highest tier is for students who want to reach the top 1% of test-takers.
 This high score is required to get into Ivy League schools so if that’s your goal, this is a great tier to ensure you achieve it.
 Here’s everything you get in this top-tier package:

 - Top-percentile scoring tutoring that are matched to your specific needs.